 Johannes Vermeer I c.
 1660 I Oil on Canvas I Gallery of Honor

 Johannes Vermeer is another who needs little introduction.
-He, along with Rembrandt, are the princes of Dutch art, the kings of Chiaroscuro.
+He and Rembrandt are the princes of Dutch art and the kings of Chiaroscuro.
 Here, with his Milkmaid, he communicates so much with such skill.

 Start with the mathematics of the painting.
 You are drawn to the milkmaid and her hands, not just because that is where the action lies, but because Vermeer manipulated the angles of each object.
 Start at the window (where one pane is broken) and imagine a line going down at an angle.
 From there every object is in a triangle with a point focused on the girl’s hands.
 The use of color and shadow helps to draw the eye in.

-From there, pay attention to the details – the nail holes in the wall, the fact that the bread is not fresh, but crusty and stale.
+From there, pay attention to the details: the nail holes in the wall and the fact that the bread is not fresh, but crusty and stale.
 The girl’s worksleeves are pulled up and there is a slight tear in the seam on her shoulder.
-There is a footwarmer, and Cupid on the Delft tile at her feet.
+There is a foot warmer and a Cupid on the Delft tile at her feet.

 While this all feels very straightforward, there is plenty of mystery.
 What is this milkmaid actually doing?
-Is she making bread pudding – a common and cherished Dutch dish?
-The ingredients are all there: crusty bread, milk, a tankard with beer to use as a leavening agent.
+Is she making bread pudding—a common and cherished Dutch dish?
+The ingredients are all there: crusty bread, milk, and a tankard with beer to use as a leavening agent.

 But Vermeer’s ultimate object seems to ask, who is she?
-With her creamy complexion, her wide hips, strong, firm, steady stance, she communicates a moral fortitude.
+With her creamy complexion, her wide hips, and her strong, steady stance, she communicates a moral fortitude.